If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Katie Bell.
 Fleur tracked the English girl across the street.
 Another shallow little girl.
 She watched Katie dart across the street to link arms with another dark-haired Gryffindor.
 Fleur’s heart plunged down into her stomach.
 Harry went back to her after she hurt him.
-A faint, ugly heat coiled beneath her ribs.
+Heat bubbled in her bones and feathers prickled at her skin.
 He didn’t even try to talk to me.

 The dark-haired Gyffindor twisted to peer into a window and Fleur caught a glimpse of brown eyes and a full chest.
 A swooping, flood of relief carried Fleur’s heart back up where it was supposed to be.

 Merde.
 She poked herself over the heart until its beat calmed.
 So much for taking a bit of time to let things calm down.